 - Make a small back stitch and create a loop thread.

 - Point the needles inside the loop and pull through.

 - Repeat the process twice to make a small knot and to make a stronger lock.

 Learning these essential hand stitching techniques is quick and easy!
-And even better, this knowledge will definitely stay with you forever as you will surely be using them as you make various sewing projects.
-Keep on practicing them and soon, you’ll surely master these essential hand stitching techniques.
+And even better, this knowledge will definitely stay with you forever, as you will surely be using them in your various sewing projects.
+Keep on practicing them for more embroidery stitches.
+Soon, you’ll surely master these essential stitching techniques.

-Editor’s Note – This article was originally posted on November 24, 2016, and has since been updated for quality and accuracy.
+Editor’s Note – This post was originally published on November 24, 2016, and has been updated for quality and relevancy.